muhammadadyl/SouthernX/README.md

 ## Run
 Project can be Run in 2 ways.
-- By running instances of `SouthernCross.WebApi`, and `SouthernCross.React` projects through VS (for Web you can also use `npm start` command through CLI)
+- By running instances of `SouthernCross.WebApi`, and `SouthernCross.React` projects through VS (for React you can also use `npm start` command through CLI)
 - By running `docker-compose build && docker-compose up`